Hermaphroditus: Mythology

+While Ovid's descriptions of Greek myth in Metamorphoses were used as a guide to ancient traditions by Renaissance artists, who depicted the scene in paintings, scholars suggest it did not have ancient origins and instead may have solely been of Ovid's own creation.
 Hungarian classical philologist Károly Kerényi wrote: "In this form the story was certainly not ancient".
 He related it to the Greek myths involving male youths (ephebes), noting the legends of Narcissus and Hyacinth, who had archaic hero-cults, and also those involving Hymen (Hymenaios).
+The satirical author Lucian of Samosata also implies that Hermaphroditus was born androgynous, rather than becoming so later in life against his will, Lucian blames it on the identity of the child's father, Hermes.

 Diodorus Siculus, in his work Library of History, mentions that some say that Hermaphroditus is a god and appears at certain times among men, but there are some who declare that such creatures of two sexes are monstrosities, and coming rarely into the world as they do have the quality of presaging the future, sometimes for evil and sometimes for good.

-In a description found on the remains of a wall in Halicarnassus dated to around 2nd century BC, Hermaphroditus' mother, Aphrodite, names Salmacis as the nymph who nursed and took care of an infant Hermaphroditus after being placed in her care, a very different version than the one presented by Ovid.

-The satirical author Lucian of Samosata also implies that Hermaphroditus was born like that, rather than becoming later in life against his will, and blames it on the identity of the child's father, Hermes.
+In this way, the god and the intersex people represents are conflated.
+The Greco-Roman perception of intersex people was as such dangerous portents.

+As a minor romance deity, he is sometimes represented as in company with the Erotes, minor romance deities who serve as Aphrodite's retinue.